-Basic quiche ingredients are used to create a delightful main dish for dinner, brunch or lunch.
+Basic ingredients are used to create a delightful Cajun quiche for dinner, brunch or lunch.
 It can be made with a crust or crustless for those watching their carb intake.

 This version of quiche is one of those "use what you have on hand" creations.
 My mother was a child of the depression, so that makes me a child of a child of the depression.
 While I'm not nearly as frugal as she was, it's still ingrained in me to use what you have, and try not to mindlessly throw food away.
 You'll find this to be a recurring theme in southern recipes.

 Quiche is the "queen" of versatility

 Y'all know we love all things with Cajun and Creole flavors (like our Easy Shrimp Etouffee and Dirty Rice) so we've seasoned chicken that way, and then added asparagus.
 It's healthy, it's green, and we know many of you love it too.

 But, say you don't love Cajun flavors - season your chicken however you like.
 Maybe you don't love asparagus, or don't have any on hand.
 Add your favorite vegetable instead.
 You can even use a different meat or seafood.